TUGTEN/PhiNet/README.md

 # PhiNet
-A PyTorch-based implementation of Siamese-Neural Net for Signature verification
+A PyTorch-based implementation of Siamese-Neural Net for Signature verification served using REST APIs

 ## The Project consists of :